By Regreening Africa – CRS Ethiopia

 The Merfie area exclosure in Sire, Ethiopia.
 Photo: CRS Ethiopia

-An area exclosure is an area (typically a degraded hillside or grazing land) that is closed to human and livestock interference, natural regeneration is assisted, and enrichment planting is used to restore the degraded land.
-The area exclosure approach has been used extensively in Ethiopia for a long time and is one of the government’s preferred methods for rehabilitating degraded communal lands and forests.
-As a result, the area exclosure strategy is well known in the communities.
+An area exclosure is an area (typically a degraded hillside or grazing land) that is closed to human and livestock interference, where soil and water conservation activities are undertaken, natural regeneration is assisted, and enrichment planting is used to restore the degraded land.
+The area exclosure approach has been used extensively in Ethiopia for many years and is one of the government’s preferred methods for rehabilitating degraded communal lands and forests.
+As a result, the area exclosure approach is well known in the communities.

-Grass growing in Merfie area exclosure in Sire, Ethiopia.
+Grass growing in Merfie area exclosure in Sire Woreda, Ethiopia.
 Photo: CRS Ethiopia

 Continuous capacity building, follow-ups, and supervision with the group and local government resulted in the adoption of regreening and silvicultural practises, resulting in increased vegetation and grass growth in the enclosure.
-Restoration practises, such as enrichment planting and FMNR practises, helped the area recover quickly and motivated farmers by providing a plentiful supply of grass and firewood.
+Restoration practices, such as enrichment planting and FMNR, helped the area recover quickly and motivated farmers by providing a plentiful supply of grass and firewood.
 Furthermore, increased vegetation cover in the exclosure area reduced soil erosion and sedimentation downstream.
 The group sold grass through a cut-and-carry system to feed cattle and cover roofs.
-On average, the sales brought in 40,000 Ethiopian Birr ($754.72 USD) per year.
+On average, the sales brought in 40,000 Ethiopian Birr (754 USD) per year.

 To diversify the group’s livelihoods, beekeeping activities were also introduced in the rehabilitated exclosure.
 Following beekeeping training, the project provided the group with 13 modern beehives and accessories.